iluwatar/java-design-patterns/retry/README.md

 * Retry Logic
 * Retry Mechanism

-## Intent
+## Intent of Retry Design Pattern

-Transparently retry certain operations that involve communication with external resources, particularly over the network, isolating calling code from the retry implementation details.
+The Retry pattern in Java transparently retries certain operations that involve communication with external resources, particularly over the network, isolating calling code from the retry implementation details.
+It is crucial for developing resilient software systems that handle transient failures gracefully.

-## Explanation
+## Detailed Explanation of Retry Pattern with Real-World Examples

 Real-world example